GT Writing Task 2 (Essay Writing) Sample # 2

 Model Answer 1: (View: being a celebrity brings more benefits.)

 A celebrity reaps many advantages and demerits from being famous.
 The public perception is that popular figures do not enjoy a personal life.
 However, the grass is always greener on the other side of the fence.
 I believe that being famous has more pros than cons.

 To commence with, celebrities can lead a life full of luxury.
-They, usually, can bring many fortunes to them and their family.
-Celebrated figures, particularly movie starts and successful athletes, are generally richer than the average public.
+They, usually, can bring many fortunes to themselves and their family.
+Celebrated figures – particularly movie stars and successful athletes – are generally richer than the average public.
 Expensive clothes, luxurious cars and homes, and other materialistic pleasures of life translate dreams into reality when a person becomes famous.
 Moreover, the noted personalities have many admirers.
-Fan’s respect and love, very often, inspire famous persons to achieve greater success.
-Furthermore, plenty of opportunities is opened up when people become renowned.
-For instance, someone like Cristiano Ronaldo lead a life that is enviable by others.
+Fan’s respect and love, very often, inspire famous people to achieve greater success.
+Furthermore, plenty of opportunities are opened up when people become renowned.
+For instance, someone like Cristiano Ronaldo leads a life that is enviable by others.

 Model Answer 2: (View: being a celebrity has more drawbacks)